Change up your boring shepherd’s pie recipe for St. Patrick’s Day with these fun Shepherd’s Pie Twice Baked Potatoes.

 Since shepherd’s pie is topped with mashed potatoes, it made perfect sense to make twice baked potatoes.

-The meat filling is similar to my Guinness shepherd’s pie for two but without the beer.
+The meat filling is similar to my Guinness shepherd’s pie but without the beer.

 The best kind of potato to use for twice baked potatoes is Russet Burbank potatoes because they are high in starch with a fluffy interior.
 Make sure you select large enough potatoes to scoop and fill.